My name is Brandon Olivares and I live with my wife Christine in Pennsylvania. We also have a Samoyed named Gino.

 As such I believe in a top-down approach that focuses on using BDD to drive the development of the big-picture design (mainly centered on the application layer), then TDD to drive the development of the low-level units (domain-layer objects mostly).

 Ironically seeing as I’m a PHP developer, i believe in the importance of static typing.
 Loose typing allows for bugs to easily be introduced.
-So I make heavy use of PHPStan and in code I’m writing from scratch, aim for passing the maximum level of analysis.
+So I make heavy use of Psalm and in code I’m writing from scratch, aim for passing the maximum level of analysis.

 My Favorite Tools